Coptic Orthodox Church: Jurisdiction outside Egypt

 Besides Egypt, the Church of Alexandria has jurisdiction over all of Africa.
 The following autocephalous churches have strong historical ties to the Coptic Orthodox Church.

 Ethiopian Orthodox Tewahedo Church

-The Ethiopian Orthodox Church was dependent on the Coptic Orthodox Church, since its early days.
+Tradition holds that Ethiopia was first evangelized by St. Matthew and St. Bartholomew in the 1st century ce, and the first Ethiopian convert is thought to have been the eunuch in Jerusalem mentioned in The Acts of the Apostles (8:27–40).
+Ethiopia was further Christianized in the 4th century ce by two men (likely brothers) from Tyre—St. Frumentius.
+Ever since the conversion of Ezana of Axum to Christianity by Frumentius in 325 AD, the Ethiopian Orthodox Tewahedo Church has received its archbishops from the Coptic Orthodox Church.
 Until the mid-twentieth century, the metropolitans of the Ethiopian church were ethnic Copts.
 Joseph II consecrated Archbishop Abuna Basilios as the first native head of the Ethiopian Church on 14 January 1951.
 In 1959, Pope Cyril VI of Alexandria crowned Abuna Basilios as the first Patriarch of Ethiopia.

 Eritrean Orthodox Tewahedo Church

 Following the independence of Eritrea from Ethiopia in 1993, the newly independent Eritrean government appealed to Pope Shenouda III of Alexandria for Eritrean Orthodox autocephaly.
 In 1994, Pope Shenouda ordained Abune Phillipos as first Archbishop of Eritrea.

 Episcopal titles

-Consolidation of Papal control

-Under the guidance of Pope Shenouda, the church underwent a large transformation that allowed him to hold greater authority than any previous pope.
-Writing in 2013, the theologian Samuel Tadros stated "Today's Coptic Church as an institution is built solely on his vision".